GenDA: Generative Data Assimilation on Complex Urban Areas via Classifier-Free Diffusion Guidance: Results

+To directly evaluate interpolation at unseen measurement locations, we perform a held-out sensor experiment.
+For each test case, we first sample a fixed sensor network and then withhold a subset of its measurements during inference.
+The model is evaluated only at the withheld sensor nodes, rather than over the full mesh.
+This diagnostic tests whether the assimilated field can accurately predict measurements that belong to the sensing network but are intentionally hidden from the model.

+Table~\ref{tab:heldout_sensors} reports held-out sensor RRMSE and directional agreement.
+GenDA achieves the lowest held-out RRMSE and the highest MAC across all observation densities.
+In the sparse 300-observation setting, GenDA reduces held-out RRMSE from $0.444/0.436$ for MGN/MS-MGN, $0.346/0.341$ for LCSVD/POD-3DVar, and $0.447$ for MultiMesh-VP to $0.318$.
+At 8000 observations, GenDA reaches $0.160$ RRMSE and $0.982$ MAC, compared with $0.222$ RRMSE and $0.969$ MAC for MultiMesh-VP, the strongest non-GenDA generative baseline.
+These results confirm that the improvements observed in full-field reconstruction also translate to prediction accuracy at withheld measurement locations.

-Additional quantitative and qualitative analyses are reported in the appendix.
-Appendix~\ref{app:additional_results} includes extended reconstructions across observation densities and a dedicated ablation of the classifier-free guidance (CFG) weight $\gamma$, comparing unconditional sampling ($\gamma{=}0$), purely conditional denoising ($\gamma{=}1$), and larger guidance values.
-These results further illustrate how guidance strength modulates the balance between the learned geometry-aware prior and enforcement of measurement consistency, reinforcing the interpretation of CFG as a controllable posterior-sampling mechanism.
+Additional quantitative and qualitative analyses are reported in Appendix~\ref{app:additional_results}.
+These include extended reconstructions across observation densities, uncertainty-aware ensemble evaluation, a single-mesh ablation of the multiscale graph hierarchy, and a dedicated sweep of the classifier-free guidance (CFG) weight $\gamma$.
+The guidance ablation compares unconditional sampling ($\gamma{=}0$), purely conditional denoising ($\gamma{=}1$), and larger guidance values, showing that intermediate guidance provides the most robust balance between the learned geometry-aware prior and measurement consistency.
+These analyses further support the interpretation of CFG as a controllable posterior-sampling mechanism, while the uncertainty evaluation shows that GenDA's generated ensembles remain informative under sparse observations.